 To get them all to plug in means the driver's side bank will have one female and one male CPS plug and the passenger side would have two females, which I find very odd.
 I will do some further investigating into this

-Later that evening I decided I was getting held up a little too much at the electronics side of things.
+Later that evening I decided I was getting held up a little too much at the electronics side of things partly because I was insisting on running fresh wires from end to end and not splicing anything.
 I will still not be cutting anything on the car side, but I am going to just splice whatever I need to splice to get it to where it's all wired up and I can attempt a test start... so the first step was to get the spare DME box out of my parts car and mock everything up to that.
 With the spare DME box out, I realized I had a second DME fan and with these extra computers in the DME box I thought some extra airflow might be a good idea.
 The stock fan blows air out the bottom of the DME box.
 With the addition of this fan, I may reverse that flow and make this upper one the exhaust - I think that may be better for airflow.
 I am also thinking I will hardwire this upper fan to a switched source so it be on any time the car is on

-Anyways, None of that is even important now, I just got a little distracted earlier and airflow management has been something nagging at the back of my head so now I won't worry about it until/if it becomes an issue down the road
+Anyways, none of that is even important now, I just got a little distracted earlier and airflow management has been something nagging at me as I stuff all these electronics into a sealed box

 I then started mocking the fuses up, I also decided I won't be using the stock plastic DME holder piece either.
 It just makes things a little too tight

 Figuring out where the power distribution block is going to go...

 I am going to trim those last two or three sections off to shorten it, so I can fit it on the side of the DME box since the hole to mount it is currently hanging off the edge